mdtanrikulu/ens-verified/ENSIP.md

 ### Low-Entropy Payloads

-The on-chain `contentKey` and the publicly-served `userSignature` are both deterministic functions of `recordDataHash`.
+The onchain `contentKey` and the publicly-served `userSignature` are both deterministic functions of `recordDataHash`.
 Either value can be used as an offline oracle for brute-force recovery of the underlying record data when the payload is drawn from a small or enumerable space — email addresses, phone numbers, legal names, or similar personal identifiers typically have 20–40 bits of effective entropy, exhaustible in seconds to hours on commodity hardware.

 Issuers whose records carry such payloads SHOULD adopt the Selective Disclosure extension (ENSIP-TBD Privacy) rather than this base specification.
-The extension introduces a mandatory per-record salt and a redacted proof bundle so that neither the on-chain content key nor the public signature forms an exploitable oracle.
+The extension introduces a mandatory per-record salt and a redacted proof bundle so that neither the onchain content key nor the public signature forms an exploitable oracle.
 Deployments that intentionally publish low-entropy facts (e.g., public username attestations) are not subject to this recommendation.

 Records whose `recordDataHash` is taken over a genuinely high-entropy preimage (a random attestation ID, a content hash, or a salted/blinded commitment) are not affected by this concern.
 A commitment is high-entropy only if its **preimage** is.
 A hash or ZK commitment computed directly over a low-entropy value — for example `Poseidon(birthday)` or `keccak256(email)` — remains fully brute-forceable: the attacker enumerates candidate inputs and recomputes the commitment, exactly as for an unhashed payload.
 Such commitments (including ZK proof commitments) MUST incorporate a high-entropy per-record salt into the preimage to qualify as high-entropy — see ENSIP-TBD Privacy, "ZK Commitment Blinding", for the salt sizing rules per commitment scheme.
 Do not assume "it's a hash/ZK commitment" implies "it's safe."